geogardenclub/geogardenclub.github.io/docs/develop/release-1.0/cvp.md

 * Users are comfortable sharing data only within the boundaries of their chapter.

 Design implications include:
 * Upon initial signin, the user must enter a zip code.
 This is used to identify their chapter.
 One cannot edit their zip code once entered in order to prevent users from "skipping around" to different chapters.
-For the beta release, the only valid zip codes are those associated with Whatcom-WA.
+For the 1.0 release, the only valid zip codes are those associated with Whatcom-WA.
 * We will implement a Firebase collection that maps zip codes to chapter names.
 Zip codes are initially mapped to county names, so there will exist a chapter for every zip code.
-The beta release will not require this collection.
+The 1.0 release will not require this collection.

 ### 2. Effective support for garden planning.